jgresula/jag-tipdf/README.rst

 jag-tipdf is a command line utility that combines plain text and images into a single PDF.
 It is written in Python and it uses the `JagPDF library
+<http://jagpdf.org>`_\ , which is a Python extension running on x86/Linux,
-<http://jagpdf.org>`_ under the hood.
-It runs on x86/Linux and x86/Windows.
+amd64/Linux and x86/Windows.

 Features
 ~~~~~~~~